VysePresident/MafiaBot2/README.md

 -(Logged August 8th, 2023) - Players who sign up in the exact same second will partially overwrite the other player & the first player will not be retrieved correctly from the database.
 This is because they are sorted in a dictionary according to time.
 Update the sort to make the value in the dictionary a list instead of a single value in order to contain duplicates.

--Playerlist doesn't consistently update upon forcibly adding/swapping players into the game.
+-(Logged March 30, 2025) Playerlist doesn't consistently update upon forcibly adding/swapping players into the game.

+-(Logged March 30, 2025) Signup List command removes dead players.

 # IN-TESTING-PHASE:
 1) Features, changes, bug-fixes that need testing when bot is free: